(With special thanks to the ISJL online Encyclopedia of Southern Jewish Communities: www.isjl.org)

 Congregation B’nai Israel continued to be influenced by Rabbi Henry Cohen, even after he passed away in 1952.
 His vision of social justice inspired the Congregation’s leadership to open the “Temple Academy” in 1957, in their new and present facility located at 30th and Avenue O. At a time when Galveston was still racially segregated and there was no public kindergarten for blacks, the Congregation’s pre-school and kindergarten accepted students of all races.
 After the Selma March in 1965, the congregational board voted to give money to Dr. Martin Luther King Jr.’s Southern Christian Leadership Conference.

 Congregation B’nai Israel has been blessed by a number of successful and inspiring rabbis after Rabbi Cohen: Rabbi Leo Stillpass (1950-55), Rabbi Stanley Dreyfus (1956-65), Rabbi Robert Blinder (1965-69), Rabbi Samuel Stahl (1969-76), Rabbi Jimmy Kessler (1976-81), Rabbi Alan Greenbaum (1981-85), Rabbi Martin Levy (1985-89) and, again, Rabbi Jimmy Kessler (1989-2014).
 To date, Rabbi Kessler is the only native Texan to assume the leadership of the Congregation.
-In 2014, Rabbi Kessler was honored by Congregation B’nai Israel with Emeritus status, as Rabbi Marshal Klaven—formerly the circuit-riding rabbi of the Goldring/Woldenberg Institute of Southern Jewish Life (ISJL)—became CBI’s new spiritual leader.
-In July 2018, Rabbi Matt Cohen relocated from Jacksonville, Florida to become our current Rabbi.
+In 2014, Rabbi Kessler was honored by Congregation B’nai Israel with Emeritus status, as Rabbi Marshal Klaven—became CBI’s new spiritual leader.
+In July 2018, Rabbi Matt Cohen served until 2022, when our current rabbi, Peter Kessler arrived in Galveston.

 It’s not just the rabbis of Congregation B’nai Israel who were and continue to be outstanding—so are its congregants.
 Following a pattern set in the earliest days of Jewish settlement on the Island, Galveston Jews have continued to play a leading role in the civic affairs of the city.
 Eddie Schreiber spent much of the 1960s as mayor of Galveston; initially selected by his fellow city council members for the position in 1961, Schreiber was elected directly by the voters in 1965, 1967, and 1969.
 Ruth Levy Kempner became the first woman elected to the city council in 1961.
 Barbara Crews served as Galveston’s mayor from 1990 to 1996 after spending several years on the city council.
 Most recently, Lewis Rosen was Galveston’s mayor from 2012-2014.